Skulldorom/Copy-Input/README.md

 ## Getting Started

-Please install the prerequisites listed below to use, an example is attached in index.html
+Please install the prerequisites listed below to use, an example is attached in index.html and link the "copy.css" stylesheet and "copy.js" script

 The "copy-input" and "copy-value" classes are requied for the code to work